Code-From-Anywhere/dryduck/readme.md

 Two examples I've encountered so far were: React Native's packager [lack of support for them](https://github.com/facebook/react-native/issues/637) and Webpack's [inability to find linked modules dependencies](http://webpack.github.io/docs/troubleshooting.html#npm-linked-modules-doesn-t-find-their-dependencies) (working around this has issues of its own).
 A lot of people resolve to working directly from the node*modules folder in these cases, but \_a.* if your package is required by two projects on which you are working simultaneously, you're screwed, and _b._ it just feels wrong.

 Dryduck makes use of Facebook's ultra-fast Watchman to watch for changes in your source folder and copy them (and only them) into your destination folder.
-It makes it possible (unlike dryduck) to add relative paths into a settingsfile so that you can watch and copy folders across big monorepo's.
+It makes it possible (unlike wml) to add relative paths into a settingsfile so that you can watch and copy folders across big monorepo's.

 ## Install